Louisiana House committee advances transgender sports bill -- after rejecting an identical proposal

 State Sen. Beth Mizell, a Republican from Franklinton, said her Senate Bill 156 is aimed at maintaining fairness in women's sports, though opponents argue it's discriminatory.
 It requires athletic teams or sporting events for women at public institutions be composed only of "biological females," or those who presumably were listed as female at birth.

-The measure passed out of committee by a 10-4 margin — gaining support from Rep. Barbara Freiberg of Baton Rouge and Rep. Stephanie Hilferty of New Orleans, who cast deciding votes last week to kill a near-identical proposal.
+The measure passed out of committee by a 10-4 margin — gaining support from Republican Reps Barbara Freiberg, of Baton Rouge, and Stephanie Hilferty, of New Orleans, who cast deciding votes last week to kill a near-identical proposal.
 Neither GOP lawmaker would comment Wednesday on their change of heart.

+The Louisiana Senate approved Wednesday evening legislation nearly identical to a bill restricting transgender youth from participating in pub…

 In a session that began with four separate bills each aimed at limiting transgender rights, SB156 is the last proposal of its kind still standing.
 It now heads to the Republican-dominated House where its all but certain to earn passage.